Marine energy development in Wales received a boost today with more than £300,000 funding announced for South Pembrokeshire Demonstration Zone

 Speaking at today’s Marine Energy Wales conference in Swansea, Economy Secretary Ken Skates said £324,000 of EU and Welsh Government funding has been approved for a technical and commercial feasibility study - a vital next step for developing the zone.

-The news comes just a week after the £1.3b Swansea Bay City Region deal was signed which includes a £76m project to establish a marine energy centre around the Port of Milford Haven for marine energy development, fabrication, testing and deployment.
+The news comes just a week after the £1.3 billion Swansea Bay City Region deal was signed which includes a £76 million project to establish a marine energy centre around the Port of Milford Haven for marine energy development, fabrication, testing and deployment.

 The two phased study will be led by Wave Hub Ltd who are managing the site.
-The Zone, one of two in Wales, covers 90 sq km area of seabed located between 13-21 kms off the South Pembrokeshire coast near the Milford Haven Waterway.
+The Zone, one of two in Wales, covers 90 square kilometres area of seabed, located between 13 and 21 kilometres off the South Pembrokeshire coast near the Milford Haven Waterway.

 Ken Skates said: